Final program content may be distributed across multiple sessions / workshops

 | Alexander Opitz, PhD - From desynchronization to entrainment: Rethinking tACS mechanisms | |

-| Omid Yaghmazadeh, PhD - Transcranial radio frequency stimulation (trfs): a novel non-invasive bimodal platform for deep brain neuromodulation Hightlight talk | |
+| Omid Yaghmazadeh, PhD - Transcranial radio frequency stimulation (trfs): a novel non-invasive bimodal platform for deep brain neuromodulation Highlight talk | |

-| Skylar E. Stolte - GATOR-JMAPS: A Fully Automated tDCS Modeling Tool for Older Adults Hightlight talk | |
+| Skylar E. Stolte - GATOR-JMAPS: A Fully Automated tDCS Modeling Tool for Older Adults Highlight talk | C.6 Adaptive Neromodulation | Moderator: Warren Grill, PhD |

-| Sessions Track D: New Mechanisms to Optimize Brain Stimulation | D.1 It's the Neurotransmitters (in a circuit) Of Course |
+| Sessions Track D: New Mechanisms to Optimize Brain Stimulation | D.1 Neuromodulation of Synapse and Metabolism | Moderator: Marom Bikson, PhD |

-| Giussepinna Pilloni, PhD - Unveiling Metabolic and Hemodynamic Mechanisms of tDCS | |
+| Giuseppina Pilloni, PhD - Unveiling Metabolic and Hemodynamic Mechanisms of tDCS | |

 | Aman Aberra, PhD - Neuromodulation of synapses | |

-| Lucas Parra, PhD - tDCS from cellular plasticity to human motor learning | D.2 It's the Circuits (of Neurotransmitters) Of Course |
+| Lucas Parra, PhD - tDCS from cellular plasticity to human motor learning: or Not | |

 | Cristin Welle, PhD - Vagus nerve stimulation drives selective circuit modulation through cholinergic reinforcement | |

-| Valerie Voon, MD, PhD - To Stay or Go: Brain Stimulation Modules Decision Making Circuits | D.3 At the Electrode | Moderator: Cristin Welle, PhD |
+| Valerie Voon, MD, PhD - To Stay or Go: Brain Stimulation Modules Decision Making Circuits | D.3 Workshop: Advanced Electrode Technology | Moderator: Cristin Welle, PhD; Shadi Dayeh, MD |

 | Jeffrey R. Capadona, PhD - Bacteria invade the brain following electrode implantation, inducing gut-brain axis and electrode performance disruption | |